rsturla-homelab/qemu-bootc-base/README.md

-# bootc-qemu-centos-base
+# bootc-centos-base

-This repository contains the base centos bootc image for QEMU VMs.
+This repository contains the base centos bootc image.